-Instructor: Associate Professor Matthew H. Amster
+Instructor: Professor Matthew H. Amster

 Have you ever watched a fictional film depicting native peoples and wondered how accurate it is?
 This course is devoted to exploring how indigenous people are represented in full-length feature films and applying anthropological understandings to analyzing these works.
 The course is global in scope, including films about Native Americans (American Indians, Arctic cultures, and people of the Amazon rainforest), Africa, the Asia/Pacific region (Maori of New Zealand, Australian Aborigines, and peoples of Borneo), as well as depictions of pre-historic populations in Europe (Cro-Magnon and Neanderthal).
 We also look at key examples of films by indigenous filmmakers about their own cultures and explore a range of issues raised by people working in visual anthropology.